Classification of ethnicity in the United Kingdom: History and debate

 Between 2004 and 2008, the General Register Office for Scotland (GOS) conducted official consultation, research and question testing for the purpose of planning the 2011 Scottish census, with key evidence informing the new classification drawn from similar workshops carried out by the Office for National Statistics, the Welsh Assembly Government (WAG), and the Northern Ireland Statistics and Research Agency (NISRA).
 The GOS found that "Black" was a polarising term for many focus group participants and interviewees.
 Some participants opposed the use of such terms, while others supported them.

 Opposition to the term "Black" was strongest among individuals originating from ethnic groups in Africa and the Caribbean, especially the former.
 The main reasons cited for this opposition were that racial terms like "Black" and "White" were invalid, socially constructed concepts not based on empirical reality; that skin colour was distinct from ethnicity; that the "Black" and "White" categories from the earlier 2001 census were inconsistent with the "Asian" categories, thereby resulting in an unfair, double standard; and that the positioning of the "White" category atop the "non-White" categories implied a racial hierarchy, with "White" at the top.

 To redress this, the GOS established new, separate "African, African Scottish or African British" and "Caribbean, Caribbean Scottish or Caribbean British" tick boxes for individuals from Africa and the Caribbean, respectively, who did not identify as "Black, Black Scottish or Black British".
 It found that most testing participants thereafter chose to tick "African" or "Caribbean" instead of "Black".
-In the write-in area, they also noted their own respective ethnic groups, with few opting to write-in "Black".
-Additionally, individuals who did not identify as "Black", "White" or "Asian" could write in their own ethnic group under "Other ethnic group".
+In the write-in area, they noted their own respective ethnic groups, with few opting to write-in "Black".
+Individuals who did not identify as "Black", "White" or "Asian" could write in their own ethnic group under "Other ethnic group".
 Persons with multiple ancestries could indicate their respective ethnic backgrounds under a "Mixed or multiple ethnic groups" write-in area.